-It is interesting to spend few words in the multidimensional case about the implication that the structure of the measure ρξ has on the choices for the expansion base.
+It is interesting to spend few words on the multidimensional case about the implication that the structure of the measure ρξ has on the choices for the expansion base.

 Many times the probability distributions of the input parameters ξ are uncorrelated and therefore, if we impose that the density function of the measure is the Cumulative Distribution Function of those random variates, it follows that the density function is (completely) multiplicatively separable (completeness is true, of course, if all the input variable are uncorrelated).
 For completely multiplicatively separable density function the construction of the orthonormal base in the multidimensional space with respect the standard measure dξ is straightforward: